vedmathai/stackingup/public/content/page-content/design/whiteboarding.md

 We draw some examples of this on the screen.

 ![Simple Search Results Page](/content/page-content/design/whiteboarding-imgs/search-results.png "Simple Search Results Page")
-*Fig 3: Simple Search Results Page*
+*Fig. 3: Simple Search Results Page*

 Readers may notice that we add the logo to this screen and a search bar too.
 This is an example of continuity and familiarity.
 The familiarity is driven by the fact that some of us may be used to these screens in our day to day activities - a reason why so many applications are designed to look similar when performing a similar action.
 Adding the logo helps place the user in the application and the search bar helps the user know what they searched for or even start a new search from the current screen.
 This kind of detailing may or may not be required and can be driven by our experiences but this goes to show how when designing on a white board there are not hard and fast rules for how deep to go and that depth and detail can be chosen based on the designer's experince and comfort and that that of their team too.